SCHOOL COUNSELING DEPARTMENT

 Scholarships & Financial Aid

-Did you know that 85% of all first-year college students in 2023 receive some sort of financial aid to help them with the high costs of attending college?
+Did you know that 85% of all first-year college students in 2023 received some sort of financial aid to help them with the high costs of attending college?
 You don't have to (and shouldn't) pay for college all by yourself.
 There are many ways students can get money to help pay for college in the form of financial aid.

-Click here for our List of Local Scholarships
+Click here for our List of Local Scholarships (2023-24)

 Types of Financial Aid